 The proverbial “shield” has served me well when I feel angry.

-I share it with students in our mediation courses as well as mediation clients.
+I share it with students in our mediation courses as well as with mediation clients.
 Several have told me they’ve either used it or developed their own metaphorical shields to manage angry emotions.

 3. Go to the Stadium

-In times of conflict, we often feel isolated, singled out and marginalized.
+In times of conflict, we often feel isolated, singled out, and marginalized.
 A mediator colleague once said that when this happens, she imagines a stadium filled with all the people who love her, cheering her on with support.

 When you feel panicked in conflict, remember the people who have your back.